msfa12th/heartsense/README.md

 Model Building:
 The problem being addressed is a binary classification, hence the following machine learning classification algorithms were deployed for initial model building:
-1. Logistic Regression
+1. Logistic Regression: Using default parameters the score was 72.63.

-2. K Nearest Neighbors
+2. K Nearest Neighbors : The classification parameters are values of neighbors (k) and distance.
+Different values of neighbours were used (k=1 to 20) to check the best output score.
+Best score was obtained for k= 19 at 72.19.

-3. Support Vector Machine
+3. Support Vector Machine: SVC was tested for all the kernels i.e. 'linear', 'poly', 'rbf', 'sigmoid'.
+Best score was obtained for ‘rbf’ at 73.09.

-4. Decision Tree
+4. Decision Tree: Randomness of a tree is determined by parameter, ‘max_features’ .
+For classification max_features is set to sqrt(n_features) and best score was 64.46.

-5. Random Forest
+5. Random Forest: Models were built with varying number of estimators i.e. number of trees to be built.
+Best score  of 69.94 was obtained at estimator=1000.

-6. Naïve Bayes
+6. Naïve Bayes: Model was built using GaussianNB classifier with a score of 71.23.

-7. Neural Network
+7. Neural Network: Model was built by varying the number of nodes as well as depth of the model with additional layer.
+As it was a binary classification model, loss was set to 'binary_crossentropy' , optimizer was ‘adam’.
+For activation, ‘relu’ was used.
+Model was generated with 100 epochs.
+Overall accuracy was 73.1.